rahil627/willowolf/docs/index.md

 ### the willowolves:
 [nature's guardians: *the natural way of life*](https://natural.willowolf.com/), the will to organize, r&d, 'n share our love for making ways of make a better world :) :)
-[experimental game anarchy: *the art & way of experimental games*](https://experimental.willowolf.com), the will to organize, r&d, *play(!!!)*, 'n share our love for experimental games
+[experimental game anarchy: *the way of experimental games*](https://experimental.willowolf.com), the will to organize, r&d, *play(!!!)*, 'n share our love for experimental games
-[fighting game anarchy: *the art & way of fighting games*](https://fighting.willowolf.com), the will to organize, r&d, play, 'n share our love for fighting games
+[fighting game anarchy: *the way of fighting games*](https://fighting.willowolf.com), the will to organize, r&d, play, 'n share our love for fighting games

 ### notes: